JoakimOL/Ttm4135-compendium/src/07-rsa.md

 The plaintext is retrieved by computing $D(C, K_D) = C^d \mod n = M$.\
 RSA decryption can be done more efficiently by utilizing the chinese remainder theorem.
-Good luck to you, I dont know math.\
+Good luck to you, I don't know math.\
-It achieves up to 4 times speed up sequentially, or 8 times if it is ran in parallell.
+It achieves up to 4 times speed up sequentially, or 8 times if it is ran in parallel.
 Because of optimizations like this, you generally want to keep _p_ and _q_ instead of discarding them after generating them -- even though they aren't strictly needed for encryption or decryption.

 ## Example (stolen from slides)

-not using chinese remainder theorem.\
+Not using chinese remainder theorem.\
 let _p_ = 43, _q_ = 59.\
 This means _n_ = _pq_ = 2537 and $\phi(n) = (p-1)(q-1) = 2436$.\
 let _e_ = 5.
 We assume whoever wrote the slides have checked whether 5 satisfies the equation for _e_\